Cleveland, Ohio, Advertising and Public Relations Training Programs

 Minor in Public Relations & Marketing Communication

-Students electing to minor in public relations and marketing communication must complete 27 credits.
-They can expect to take core PR courses such as introduction to public relations, principles of marketing, writing for public relations, and campaign creation, as well as a selection of four electives within the field, which may cover topics like retailing and grant writing.
+Students electing to minor in public relations and marketing communication must complete 18 credits.
+They can expect to take core PR courses such as introduction to public relations, writing for public relations, and campaign creation, as well as a selection of four electives within the field, which may cover topics like retailing and grant writing.

 Bachelor of Arts in Public Relations & Marketing Communication

 Students majoring in public relations and marketing communication at Ursuline College are required to complete a writing-intensive interdisciplinary studies program as part of their coursework.
-Required coursework for the PR and marketing communication major totals 57 credits and includes introduction to marketing, principles of advertising, writing for public relations, business ethics, campaign creation, and media analysis.
+Required coursework for the PR and marketing communication major totals 46 credits and includes an introduction to marketing, principles of advertising, writing for public relations, business ethics, campaign creation, and data analysis.
 Students are also required to complete a field observation and academic internship.